linkeddatacenter/kees/README.md

 specialization of prov:Plan class.
 The first describes how to create a graph in the knowledge base extracting facts from a data source, the second describes how to materialize new information from existing knowledge base facts.

+A **kees:KnowledgeBase** is defined as a subclass of a sd:Dataset

+A **kees:KnowledgeBaseDescription** is a document to publishing and trasferring a KEES knowledge base bulding information.
+Think it as a subclass of a foaf:Document.
+This allow to attach license and metadata to your knowledge base description, thus making it sharable and tradeable.

-KEES vocabulary is expressed with OWL RDF in [kees.rdf file](v1/kees.rdf).
-The file was edited wit Protégé editor.
+The KEES vocabulary is expressed with OWL RDF in [kees.rdf file](v1/kees.rdf).
+The file was edited with Protégé editor.

 Besides few classes and properties, KEES vocabulary defines some individuals:

 - **kees:guard** a [SPARQL service description](https://www.w3.org/TR/sparql11-service-description/#sd-Feature) feature that states that the RDF store supports KEES guard specifications (see below)
 - **kees:trustStatementMetric** defines a  trust metric computed on specific rdf statement.
- **kees:trustPropertytMetric** defines a  trust metric computed on specific property, **kees:trustSubjectMetric** defines a  trust metric computed on specific subject type, **kees:trustGraphMetric** defines a metric that evaluate a trust value for a graph with a specific name.
+ **kees:trustPropertytMetric** defines a  trust metric computed on specific properties, **kees:trustSubjectMetric** defines a  trust metric computed on specific subject type, **kees:trustGraphMetric** defines a metric that evaluate a trust value for a graph with a specific name.
    All can be used in graph quality observations.